JohnnyPol/Pi_Cluster-ECE_NTUA_2024-2025/Documentation_HPC.md

 - **1 master node**
 - **1 login node**

+The worker nodes are splitted in two different teams(each one of 8 pis) with names red and blue.

 ### Access Architecture

 To access the worker nodes, users must follow a multi-hop SSH process: